Suffolk County Commercial Property Tax Grievances

 If you have been working with another law firm to address your commercial property tax assessment and years have passed with no action, you can switch to Scott DeSimone P.C. at no additional cost.
 We work swiftly to avoid an accumulation of costs, and you do not pay a fee until you receive a settlement.

 For a free consultation, contact Scott DeSimone P.C. online or call us at 631.765.3535.
-We handle property tax grievances in Brookhaven, East Hampton, Huntington, Islip, Shelter Island, Smithtown, Southampton and Nassau County.
+We handle property tax grievances in Brookhaven, East Hampton, Huntington, Islip, Shelter Island, Smithtown, Southampton, Southold, and Nassau County.